 - The device flips the camera layout to a diagonal camera arrangement which offers better, high-quality photos thanks to the larger lenses.

-- Pricing has stayed the same, yet battery life according to the latest reviews is an incredibly meaningful change over the previous iPhone 12 smartphones.
+- While pricing has stayed the same, battery life has significantly changed over the previous iPhone 12 smartphones.

 iPhone 13 Pro and iPhone 13 Pro max reviews and features